 During the succeeding administrations of Gov's.
 Russel, Hunter and Gore, the affairs of the province, as each succeeded the other, assumed a still more serious and decisive character.
 Restrictive and oppressive measures abounded.
 Taxes were levied on square logged and framed houses, brick and stone houses, and chimneys; on cultivated and uncultivated lands of resident holders, while non-residents were exempt; on horned cattle, and horses two years old, pleasure wagons of every description, grist and saw mills, &c., besides county and district taxes.
 In fact every thing of any importance was taxed, that would bear being so.
-The choice of the public lands were frittered away in thousands of acres to executive and legislative councillors, and to hungry, worthless minions in and out of office.- Even Gov. Russel granted to himself "Peter Russel, Esq." ten thousand acres of the waste lands of the crown.
-Public functionaries sought only the means of their own aggrandizement in the oppression of the poor settlers. principle of sordid grasping was manifested in every department.
+The choice of the public lands were frittered away in thousands of acres to executive and legislative councillors, and to hungry, worthless minions in and out of office .-Even Gov. Russel granted to himself "Peter Russel, Esq." ten thousand acres of the waste lands of the crown.
+Public functionaries sought only the means of their own aggrandizement in the oppression of the poor settlers.
+A principle of sordid grasping was manifested in every department.
 The policy pursued by the executive in the exercise of their patronage in the disposal of offices and crown a nds, exercised a corrupting downward influence.

-stream was poisoned at the fount.
-From the governor, to the lowest functionary, all was unmitigated selfishness.
-The more respectable class of emigrants crossed the line soon after their arrival in the province, and the expectations of those who hoped to see their adopted country filled with a hardy, enterprising and industrious population, backed by men of capital and skill, whereby the resources of the province might be developed, were cruelly disappointed.
+The stream was poisoned at the fount.
+From the governor, to the as well by other local taxation, which were neither corthose who hoped to see their adopted country filled with a hardy, enterprising and industrious population, backed by men of capital and skill, whereby the resources of the province might be developed, were cruelly disappointed.